durandaltheta/cpp_template_workshop/README.md

 - frequently used algorithm follows a similar pattern with different executing code
 - difficult
 - dangerous
-- compiler speed optimization is required (at the expense of longer startup load times)
+- compiler maximum runtime speed optimization is required (at the expense of longer startup load times)

 An example of several of the above: you need to launch a child thread which does some initialization.
 However, the parent thread wants to wait till the child completes initialization before moving on.

-This can happen when using `std::thread`s where there is some operation on the underlying `pthread` that must be completed.
-Now you are in a pickle, `std::thread`s automatically launch their system `pthread` without allowing for pre-configuration of it's attribute values.
-You could directly use `pthread` operations but you want the runtime simplicity `std::thread` in the rest of your program, and would like to avoid poluting your code with a combination of both `std::thread` and `pthread`.
+This can happen when using `std::thread`s where a signal handler needs to be set on the child thread in a synchronized way to avoid a race condition.
+Now you are in a pickle, `std::thread` automatically launches its system thread without allowing for pre-configuration of it's signal handlers.
 Worse still, you have to do something similar (but different) on multiple threads throughout your program!

-You decide that sticking with `std::thread` is worth it but now you have to do some scary `std::condition_variable` blocking to wait for your child `std::thread` to complete the necessary initialization.
-Wouldn't it be nice to write a pattern of code which could do this *dangerous* operation *multiple times* in *different ways*?
+Now you have to do some scary `std::condition_variable` blocking to wait for your child `std::thread` to complete the necessary initialization.
+Wouldn't it be nice to write a pattern of code which could do this *dangerous* operation *multiple times* in *different ways* that was maintainable from a *single function*?

 Example Solution:
 ```